 How To Get A Malta Citizenship?

-The applicant must meet several Malta citizenship requirements.
+Applicants on this programme are required to meet a number of Malta citizenship requirements.
 The requirements are divided into categories for better understanding.

 All documentation under the Malta economic citizenship programme must either be in English or supplemented by a verified translation.
 Documents required by Identity Malta that are in languages such as Russian, Arabic, or Chinese must be submitted along with an accurate English interpretation and contain details about the licensed translator who was responsible for the language translation.